I don’t know about you, but very few things drive me more insane than shooting 40 darts and only find finding 36.

-Avoid battles in areas that will be hard to locate ammo or around pets that have a nasty habit of stealing.
-My cats personally don't touch my darts—they aren't expensive enough.
+Avoid Nerf gun games in areas that will be hard to locate ammo or around pets that have a nasty habit of stealing.
+My cats personally don’t touch my darts—they aren’t expensive enough.

 Stay away from long grass, thick trees, and woodchippers…don’t ask why.

 Define the boundaries of your battleground and leave a little space on the edge for your darts to land where you can clearly see them.